maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 ##### Perspective Effects
 We know that **far objects** appear **smaller** than close ones.
 ![[Screenshot 2024-10-14 at 9.25.23 PM.png]]
 And relative size of objects that are equally far from the camera is preserved.
-(If A was half of B, then a would be have of b from the figure)
+(If A was half of B, then a would be half of b from the figure)

 Size is inversely proportioned to distance.